ryanmmoon/dir.ectory/content/guide/future-of-domains.md

 ---
-title: Is Handshake the future of domains | Dir.ectory
+title: Is Handshake the future of domains | HNS Directory
 heading: Is Handshake the future of domains?
 excerpt:
 slug: future-of-domains